mattyowl/rss-mask-design/README.rst

    You should pick stars that are as widely distributed across the RSS field of view (represented by the large green circle in the DS9 regions) as possible.
-Your reference stars should have similar magnitudes, and be as bright as possible (e.g., *r* < 18.5).
+Your reference stars should have similar magnitudes, and be as bright as possible.
+Candidate alignment mask alignment stars are taken from the Gaia catalog.
-   Note that very bright stars may not be available in the input catalog (e.g., if they are saturated).

    Add the ID numbers of your chosen stars to the configuration ``.yml`` file in the ``refStarIDs`` list.